adap/flower/baselines/feddebug/README.md

 ### C. Threshold Impact on Localization
 You can also test the impact of the neuron activation threshold on localization accuracy.
-Higher threshold decreases the localization accuracy.
+A higher threshold decreases the localization accuracy.
 Total Time Taken: 84 seconds.

 ```bash
 python -m feddebug.main device=cuda model=resnet18 feddebug.na_t=0.9